Disclaimer: Originally published in February 2016. It is being republished since it still remains a relevant and interesting topic till today.

-Following the Prime Minister’s steps:
+Following the PM’s steps:

 Remember how Narendra Modi tried to woo Barack Obama by gifting him a rare piece of Rogan printed fabric?
 Okay, let’s be clear, living in India, the only way to can feel closer to the White House is by getting yourself a beautiful piece of Rogan textile.

 Rogan and many other such crafts of Indian origin are invaluable, but getting lost in the fast-paced impatient world.
-It’s an appeal from ED to the readers, to please follow the Make In India concept by rejuvenating the local beauties.

 Let us know in the comments section if some art form of your vicinity is dying too, but must be saved!